Shruthaja/shruthaja/README.md

 - **[LMS](https://github.com/Shruthaja/LMS)** (Java)
   - **Tech Stack:** Java, MySQL, JDBC, Object-Oriented Programming (OOP)
-  - The Learning Management System (LMS) project is a back-end application built with Java for managing student and course data.
-It uses MySQL as the database, with JDBC for database connectivity, implementing CRUD operations and user authentication.
+  - The LMS project is an Android app that manages a library system using a PHP backend and MySQL database.
+It allows users to list, lend, and add books, check overdue books, and interact with a backend via HTTP GET requests.
+Future improvements include user authentication and enhanced UI/UX features.